✦ Scandinavian-inspired design, curated for modern living

 Cons:

-• Only effective for small areas up to 54 sq. ft.
+• Only effective for very small areas up to 54 sq. ft.

-• Takes about 2 hours to renew, which may be inconvenient if you need continuous use
+• Takes time to renew, which may be inconvenient if you need continuous use.

 Factors to Consider When Choosing a Dehumidifier for Boat UK

 When you choose a dehumidifier for your boat in the UK, focus on moisture removal capacity and make sure it matches your cabin size.
 You’ll also want to check power source options, space coverage range, and noise level so it fits your routine onboard.
-Finally, look for a model that’s safe and durable enough to handle marine conditions.
+Finally, look for a model that is safe and durable enough to handle damp marine conditions.

 Moisture Removal Capacity